illacloud/deploy-illa-manually/docker/README.md

 Build illa utils all-in-one image and run it on your machine.
 You can check out the scripts file which in [scripts](./scripts/) folder for more details.

+Note:

+We highly recommended deploying with our auto-deploy tools [illa-cli](https://github.com/illacloud/illa).

 # Index

 - [Desc](#desc)